The Safest Countries in South America (RANKED)

 Venezuela is the least safe country in South America, ranking 148th in the world with a GPI score of 2.798.
 There is a high risk of violent crime and kidnapping, including burglary and carjacking, and it has one of the highest murder rates in the world.
 Certain neighbourhoods and areas should be resolutely avoided but tourists have been targeted in all sorts of places, including in their hotels and airport terminals.
 Many people choose to travel to Venezuela with private security services and armoured vehicles to reduce the risk of being victim to crime.

 If you’re travelling to South America, make sure you’re covered with international travel insurance.
-Expatriate Group provides comprehensive healthcare cover, so you can easily get the treatment you need abroad, giving you peace of mind for your travels.
+Expatriate Group provides comprehensive healthcare cover so you can easily get the treatment you need abroad.
+Cashless health insurance is available to giving you peace of mind for your travels.
 Get a quote for your travel insurance today.